-Icon Of Auto Industry, Father Of Mustang and Minivan, Lee Iacocca Dies At 94
+Icon Of Auto Industry, Father Of Mustang And Minivan, Lee Iacocca Dies At 94

 Lee Iacocca, one of the best known auto executives, died Tuesday.
 He was 94.

 Iacocca was a top executive at two of America's largest car companies — Ford and Chrysler.
-His career spanned decades and several generations: He was known for developing the Mustang and bringing minivan to scores of American family garages, as well as orchestrating a remarkable turnaround at Chrysler.
+His career spanned decades and several generations.
+He was known for developing the Mustang and bringing the minivan to scores of American family garages, as well as orchestrating a remarkable turnaround at Chrysler.

-His daughter Lia Iacocca Assad confirmed the death to NPR in a phone call.
+His daughter Lia Iacocca Assad confirmed his death to NPR in a phone call.

 "He passed peacefully at his home in Bel Air," she said, adding that he had suffered from complications related to Parkinson's disease.

-The son of Italian immigrants, Iacocca, who changed his name from Lido, was a natural born salesman.
-He first joined Ford in 1946 and rose rapidly through the ranks, helping to make the Mustang into an instant icon after its debut in 1964.
-He eventually became president of Ford until conflict with the company's chairman, Henry Ford, Jr., pushed him out in 1978.
+Iacocca, who was the son of Italian immigrants and changed his name from Lido, was a natural born salesman.
+He first joined Ford Motor Co. in 1946 and rose rapidly through the ranks, helping to make the Mustang an instant icon after its debut in 1964.
+He eventually became president of Ford until conflict with the company's chairman, Henry Ford Jr., pushed him out in 1978.

-That same year Iacocca moved to Chrysler and took over as CEO year later.
-He cut costs aggressively and secured a massive $1.5 billion government loan after the company suffered from back to back recessions.
+That same year, Iacocca moved to Chrysler and took over as CEO a year later.
+He cut costs aggressively and secured a $1.5 billion government loan after the company suffered from back-to-back recessions.
 Under his leadership, the company repaid the 10-year loan in just three years, bringing it back from near-bankruptcy in the early 1980s and taking Chrysler to record profits.

 Then he helped create a new American icon — the minivan.
-The wagon-esque vehicle became an instant symbol of middle-class American families.
+The wagonesque vehicle became an instant symbol of middle class American families.

 In a 2007 interview with NPR, Iacocca touched on the minivan phenomenon saying, "Minivans were different."

 "That was a lifestyle change with the baby boomers coming of age," he explained.
-"They all got their drivers licenses when they were 16 with the Mustang crowd.
+"They all got their driver's licenses when they were 16 with the Mustang crowd.
 And now they had kids and grandkids.
 Our minivan has been a cash cow for Chrysler, I mean in the billions."

-During the 1980s Iacocca became a celebrity CEO starring in a series Chrysler ads wearing a three-piece suit and strolling through a manufacturing plant or a cavernous show room.
+During the 1980s, Iacocca became a celebrity CEO starring in a series of Chrysler ads wearing a three-piece suit and strolling through a manufacturing plant or a cavernous showroom.
 In some, he would promise to pay prospective buyers $50 just for test driving a vehicle.
 In others, he would end with a challenge: "If you can find a better car, buy it."

-In 1984, he also wrote a blockbuster autobiography in which he included insights about his career in the auto industry.
+In 1984, he wrote a blockbuster autobiography in which he included insights about his career in the auto industry.

 "He played a historic role in steering Chrysler through crisis and making it a true competitive force," FCA said in a statement.
 "He also played a profound and tireless role on the national stage as a business statesman and philanthropist."